tannerdolby/tannerdolby.com/src/writing/post-two.md

 {{ preview }} I'm by no means a security expert, but these challenges can be quite fun while providing solid file system practice.
 Grab your favorite cup of coffee or tea and get ready to conquer some OverTheWire Bandit games!

-<h2 id="what-is-ssh">What is SSH?</h2>
+<h2 id="what-is-ssh">{% skiplink "what-is-ssh", "What is SSH?" %}</h2>

 The [SSH Protocol](https://www.ssh.com/ssh/) (referred to as Secure Shell) is a method for remote secure login from one computer to another.
 It provides several options for strong remote authentication while also protecting the communications security and health via strong encryption.

 Using SSH protocol is the most secure alternative to unprotected login protocols such as [telnet](https://www.ssh.com/ssh/telnet) and [rlogin](https://www.ssh.com/ssh/rlogin), amongst other insecure file transfer methods like [FTP](https://en.wikipedia.org/wiki/File_Transfer_Protocol).

-### Getting started with OverTheWire Shell Environment
+<h2 id="what-is-a-shell">{% skiplink "what-is-a-shell", "What is a shell?" %}</h2>

+The [shell](https://en.wikipedia.org/wiki/Shell_(computing)) is a user interface for performaing system level operations.
+It's a user level program to start other user level programs, using calls to the operating system.
+The Terminal (macOS) and CMD (Windows) programs are “shells”.

+<h2 id="getting-started-overthewire">{% skiplink "getting-started-overthewire", "Getting Started with OverTheWire" %}</h2>

-Each level offered by [OverTheWire](https://overthewire.org/) can help you to learn and practice security concepts in the form of fun-filled games using the shell.
-Each shell game server has its own SSH Port to use when connecting to specific games.
+Every level offered by [OverTheWire](https://overthewire.org/) can help you to learn and practice security concepts in the form of fun-filled games using the shell.
+The game server has its own SSH Port to use when connecting to specific OverTheWire games.

-This article will focus on practicing file security by beginning with the first five [Bandit](https://overthewire.org/wargames/bandit) level games running on `port 2220`.
+This article will focus on the first five [Bandit](https://overthewire.org/wargames/bandit) level games.
+All  Bandit levels run on port 2220.

-<h3 id="connect-bandit-shell" >Connecting to the Bandit Shell</h3>
+<h3 id="connect-bandit-shell">{% skiplink "connect-bandit-shell", "Connecting to the Bandit Shell"%}</h3>

-Open up a Bash shell (Terminal for MacOS, CMD in Windows) and write the following shell command for connecting to bandit level zero on port 2220.
-More information about connecting can be found on the [Level Zero](https://overthewire.org/wargames/bandit/bandit0.html) page.
+Open up a shell (Terminal for MacOS, CMD in Windows) program and write the following command for connecting to bandit level zero on port 2220.
+More information about connecting can be found on the [Level Zero](https://overthewire.org/wargames/bandit/bandit0.html) OverTheWire webpage.

 ```bash
 ssh bandit0@bandit.labs.overthewire.org -p 2220
 ```

-After performing the above shell command, your shell will prompt you to enter a password.
-The password for Bandit level 0 is _bandit0_.
-After the correct passcode has been provided you will have access to the root-directories of the OverTheWire game server.
+After performing the above command, your shell will prompt you to enter a password.
+The password for Bandit level 0 is `bandit0`.
+Once the correct passcode has been entered, you will have access to the root directories of the OverTheWire Bandit game server.
 This process of authentication will be performed for every new instance you SSH into a Bandit level.

-### Let the games begin!
+<h2 id="otw-games-begin">{% skiplink "otw-games-begin", "Let the games begin!"%}</h2>

-Now that your connected to the Bandit shell you will have access to the root directory contents.
 The goal of level zero is for you to log into the game using SSH and become familiarized with the bandit shell.

-The host to which you need to connect is `bandit.labs.overthewire.org` on port 2220.
-The username is _bandit0_ and the password is _bandit0_.
-Once logged in, go to the [Level One](https://overthewire.org/wargames/bandit/bandit1.html) page to find out how to beat this first Bandit level.
+The host to which you need to connect is `bandit.labs.overthewire.org` on port 2220, the username and password are both `bandit0`.
+Once logged in, go to the [Level One](https://overthewire.org/wargames/bandit/bandit1.html) page to find out how to beat this first Bandit level (or keep reading).

+Now that you've sucessfully connected to the Bandit shell you will have access to the root directory contents.
 If you haven't already, make sure to connect using SSH to Bandit level zero.
 Refer back to the [Connecting to Bandit Shell](/writing/{{ tag }}/{{ shortname | slug }}/#connect-bandit-shell) section.

-Once the correct credentials have been provided you are sucessfully connected to level zero, you will see a shell similar to below:
+Once the correct credentials have been provided, you are sucessfully connected to Bandit level zero and will see a shell similar to below.

 ```bash
 bandit0@bandit:~$
 ```

-<h3 id="listing-commands"> I've connected to a Bandit Shell with SSH, now what?</h3>
+<h3 id="listing-commands"> I've connected to a bandit shell with SSH, now what?</h3>

-After solving most of the Bandit games, I found myself repeating a few commands.
-Since we are starting at the root directory for every new level, it's wise to list the directories contents with `ls` every time you connect to a new OverTheWire game server.
+When solving most of the Bandit games, I found myself repeatedly using a few shell commands.
+Since we're starting at the root directory for every new level, it's wise to list the directories contents with `ls` every time you connect to a new OverTheWire game server.

 - Run the command `ls` to list all directory contents and files present on the server.

 After running the `ls` command in bandit level zero, the output returns all the directory contents.
-Within bandit level 0, there is only one file named readme existing inside the current directory.
+Within this level, there is only one file named `readme` existing inside the current directory.

 ```bash
 bandit0@bandit:~$ ls
 readme
 ```

-Next, I will usually use the command `ls` with flags `-la` to list all hidden files in long listing format within the bandit level root directory.
-To define the two affixed letters or commonly referred to as options.
+Next, I will use the command `ls` with flags `-la` to list all hidden files in long listing format within the bandit level root directory.
+To define the flags or options, take a look below.

 - `-l` provides a list of a directories content in long listing format.
 - `-a` tells the computer to not ignore entries starting with a period.